 Another, highly successful, values-based company well worth studying is Zappos.
 Zappos lives and breathes its values.
 I HIGHLY recommend you read Tony Hsieh, CEO of Zappos, book "Delivering Happiness: A Path to Profits, Passion, and Purpose".
 This book is inspired and inspiring.
 In it, Tony shares how their Values and Culture has driven one of the greatest success stories of this century.

 The Zappos values drive every single element of their business - from the way they recruit people, to their performance evaluations, to how they interact with their customers.
 Zappos' values are:

 Make no mistake - developing team values is not a waste of space - the best organizations ... without fail ... have strong cultures intimately revolving around their values.

-Of course, an individual's values should be closely aligned, to the organization's values.
+When you're hiring people make sure they are clear on their personal values.
 People who spend time getting clear about their personal mission in life are generally more energized and happier!